Exlerd/WebData-Grabber/README.md

 3. Configure the WEBHOOK_URL variable in the main.py script with your Discord webhook URL.

-4. Create an Executable File:
+## Create an Executable File

-For to distribute the script as an executable (.exe), follow these steps:
+For distribute the script as an executable `(.exe)` follow these steps:

    - Open a terminal in the directory where you have the main.py file.